 What configuration objects shall you add?
 It depends on the purpose of the automation, which is reflected in project requirements.

-In this tutorial, according to the project requirements you will create a simple personal CRM (Customer Relationship Management) application.
+In this tutorial, according to the project requirements, you will create a simple personal CRM (Customer Relationship Management) application.
 On the one hand, this application will store information about all your friends and acquaintances, in other words, maintain a contacts database.
-On the other hand, it will track different kinds of events, both past and future.
-At the same time, it will be able to track financial activities: receipts and expenditures related to both your friends and events in your live.
+On the other hand, it will track different kinds of events, both past, and future.
+At the same time, it will be able to track financial activities: receipts and expenditures related to both your friends and events in your life.
 In addition, there will be added some features to make use of the application simple and easy.

 That is it, nothing too complicated.